 - The existing SoR procedure is enhanced as follows:

-- The SoR contains a prioritized list of hosting networks, for the scenario where the UE reuses home network credentials/subscription to access hosting network.
+- The SoR contains the Credentials Holder controlled prioritized list of preferred SNPNs (and GINs) which is extended with, for each entry in the list, validity condition information for the scenario where the UE reuses Credential Holder credentials to access the hosting network.
 The list is determined by the home network and may be associated with validity conditions, including time and location conditions.

 - When the hosting network is an SNPN which provides localized services and the home network is an HPLMN, the architecture specified in clause 5.30.2.7 of TS 23.501 [3] is reused for the UE to access both home network services (using the SNPN as underlay network) and localized services (via the SNPN).